-- 1. File a complaint with, or give verbal notice to, the Chief Diversity Officer/Title IX Coordinator, the Director of Equal Opportunity & Affirmative Action/Deputy Title IX Coordinator, Mandated Reporters, and Officials with Authority.
+- File a complaint with, or give verbal notice to, the Chief of Institutional Culture/Title IX Coordinator, the Director of Equal Opportunity & Deputy Title IX Coordinator, Mandated Reporters, and Officials with Authority.
 (Please refer to the Right to an Advisor section of this policy for contact information.)
-Such a report may be made at any time (including during non-business hours) by completing the online complaint form, by using the telephone number or email address, or by mail to the office address listed, or to the office address of any officials listed in Right to an Advisor section. - Report online using the reporting form posted at https://cm.maxient.com/reportingform.php?AustinPeaySta teUniv&layout id=64.
+Such a report may be made at any time (including during non-business hours) by completing the online complaint form, by using the telephone number or email address, or by mail to the office address listed, or to the office address of any officials listed in Right to an Advisor section. - 2.
+Report online using the reporting form posted at https://cm.maxient.com/reportingform.php?AustinPeayStateUniv&layout_id=64.